highskore/gnosis-sablier-scripts/README.md

 #### Example

-This will deploy a Safe that uses the first imported account as an owner and set the threshold to 1.
+This will deploy a Safe that uses the "first" & "second" named accounts as an owners and sets the Safe threshold to 2

 ```bash
 node --require hardhat/register scripts/deploy.ts